 The Inflow Network is an electronic information network designed to engage water interested groups and citizens in state water policy and provide up to date information, such as funding opportunities, job openings, trainings and events.
 Because the Inflow works to bring attention to local watershed efforts, member news keeps this network relevant.
 Send in your news and events to keep the community informed of what you do.
 Become a member today and help support this valuable networking tool.
 Join the Inflow Network here.

 The CDSN is a collaborative project envisioned by the CWQMC in 2004.
 It was formed to solve many of the historic barriers to effective sharing of water quality data in Colorado.
 CDSN products and services seek to satisfy reporting requirements for Colorado NPS (Non‐Point Source) project sponsors.
 The CDSN project addresses the top priorities echoed throughout the collective watershed management, assessment and monitoring community in Colorado including the Colorado Water Quality Control Division, local governments, private entities and non‐profit organizations.
-The Colorado Data Sharing Network Project continues to provide the Colorado Water Quality Monitoring Council a collective and resourceful voice for monitoring issues in the future.
+The Colorado Data Sharing Network project continues to provide the Colorado Water Quality Monitoring Council a collective and resourceful voice for monitoring issues in the future.
 To learn more about the Colorado Data Sharing Network, visit their website: www.coloradowaterdata.org.